RRZE-HPC/stempel/README.rst

  * `kerncraft <https://github.com/RRZE-HPC/kerncraft>`_ (used to generate performance models)
  * `Intel Achitecture Code Analyzer (IACA) <https://software.intel.com/en-us/articles/intel-architecture-code-analyzer>`_, with (working) ``iaca.sh`` in PATH environment variable (used by ECM, ECMCPU and RooflineIACA models)
  * `likwid <https://github.com/RRZE-HPC/likwid>`_ (used in Benchmark model)
+ * `PROVA!`, in case you want to run a full analysis

 Usage
 =====